virginialitta/FinalYearProject2022-RHUL/diary.md

     Designed a simple start button sprite and implemented a rudimental start screen: just a background with the start button displayed, which will on click load the main scene, immediately starting a game. <br>
     I struggled for way too long to make the score system work correctly...
 The problem was a very annoying combination of not having the text object as a prefab and not having that prefab linked to the correct variable.
 I plan to get the start screen done soon, the I will procede to implement the next levels. <br>
     Code definitely needs more comments.

+    - *Sunday, 09:24*  - Implemented a lives system for the player.
+The player will now have 3 lives available, which will be shown as heart sprites on the bottom right of the screen.
+Upon detecting collision from an enemy bullet, the player will lose one life and a sprite will disappear.
+After losing the last life, the player spaceship is destroyed and a basic game over screen is shown.
+This screen features a "play again", which will restart the game scene, and a "main menu" button, which for now just loads the start screen. <br>
+    Sprites for the lives and a few power-ups have been designed and added to assets.
+I will next try to implement the power-up system.